Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Construal Clustering Methods and Their Limitations

 The first adjacency measure introduced in the CCM literature is \textit{relationality}, developed for Relational Class Analysis (RCA) by (\cite{goldberg_2011}).
 To compute relationality, responses must first be mapped to the $[0, 1]$ interval (\cite{goldberg_2011}, p.~1406).
 Consider $u= (u_1,\dots,u_Q)$ and $v=(v_1,\dots,v_Q)$ to be the answers of two respondents.
 We denote by $\tilde{u}$ and $\tilde{v}$ the numerical values where these answers are mapped to.
 Also, $\tilde{u}_{kl}= (\tilde{u}_k, \tilde{u}_l)$ and $\tilde{v}_{kl}=(\tilde{v}_k,\tilde{v}_l)$ denote the pairs of numerical values corresponding to questions $k$ and $l$.
 Then, the relationality $R(u,v)$ between $u$ and $v$ is given by

 where

 and

-According to (\cite{goldberg_2011}), $\delta(\cdot)$ measures schematic similarity between the pair and $\lambda(\cdot)$ ``is a binary coefficient that changes the sign of the schematic similarity if both distances are in opposite directions" (\cite[p.~1407]{goldberg_2011}).
-Relationality ranges from $-1$ to $1$.
+According to Goldberg (\citeyear{goldberg_2011}), $\delta(\cdot)$ measures schematic similarity between the pair and $\lambda(\cdot)$ ``is a binary coefficient that changes the sign of the schematic similarity if both distances are in opposite directions" (\cite[p.~1407]{goldberg_2011}).
+Relationality is a real number that ranges from $-1$ to $1$.
 Before building the adjacency matrix, RCA conducts an edge removal process, where relationalities that are small in absolute value are set to zero.
 This procedure has been criticized by (\cite[p.~366]{boutyline_2017}).
 After this step, the adjacency matrix is constructed using the absolute values of the remaining nonzero pairwise relationalities.

 Boutyline (\cite{boutyline_2017}) introduced Correlational Class Analysis (CCA) as an alternative to RCA.
 Before any computation, each respondent's answers are mapped to the real line.
 Then, CCA computes the Pearson correlation coefficient between the numerical values $\tilde{u}$ and $\tilde{v}$ and uses its absolute value to construct the adjacency matrix.
 CCA also performs an edge removal process---though different from the one implemented in RCA---by setting statistically insignificant correlations to $0$.